 For starters, the front grille and fascia are very different from Those of the standard 2012 Hyundai Veloster even camouflaged, it's clear That this car's intake openings are much larger.
 The lower front fascia aligns with chiseled rocker-panel extensions; together, They give this Veloster prototype a lower-slung look.
 The Michigan manufacturer's plate confirms nothing, as Hyundai maintains an R & D facility in Ann Arbor and automakers routinely test cars in America, That will never be sold here.

-Hyundai Veloster is an all-new model.
+The 2012 Hyundai Veloster is an all-new model.
 Hyundai has already impressed the automotive industry with the Hyundai Elantra and Hyundai Sonata, two sedans That offer upscale features at affordable prices.
 Hyundai calls the Veloster a sporty coupe, with three doors and a hatchback trunk.
 The Veloster's engine, a 1.6-liter four-cylinder, also pushes the envelope.